The Framework

 Prompt sensitivity.
 The target prompt strongly influences what information is extracted.
 A poorly designed prompt may fail to elicit relevant information or may impose the model's prior rather than reflecting the source representation.

 Faithfulness uncertainty.
 The model's generation is not guaranteed to be a faithful description of the patched representation.
 The model might hallucinate plausible-sounding descriptions that do not reflect the actual content.
+Concept injection supplies a complementary test by reversing the problem: inject known content and ask whether the model reports the change.

 Cross-model mapping.
 When SS and MM have different architectures, the representation mapping may introduce distortions.
 Even when architectures match, layer-to-layer alignment is not guaranteed.